yangle-q/yangle-q/README.md

 ## Hi there 👋

 - 😎 Im Yangle, aka Meteorte, a student come from China.
-- 🌱 I’m currently learning Python, Guitar, Japanese ang English
+- 🌱 I’m currently learning Python, JavaScript, Guitar, Japanese ang English
 - 📫 How to reach me: You can catch me in [My blog](https://blog.lemonstar.me) or [My Homepage](https://lemonstar.me) (They are all base on Github repository!)
 <!--
 **yangle-q/yangle-q** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.